5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 [**SSDT-XOSI**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/OS_Compatibility_Patch_(XOSI))|OS Compatibility Patch.
 Read for details.|–

 #### Cosmetic SSDTs (optional)
-The SSDTs listed below are considered cosmetic and non-essential.
-They add devices which are present in real Macs.
-Adding any of these tables does not add or enable features besides _mimicking the look_ of the I/O registy of the Mac model selected in the SMBIOS/PlatformInfo section:
+The SSDTs listed below are considered cosmetic and non-essential: They add devices which are present in real Macs.
+Adding any of these tables does not add or enable features besides mimicking the *look* of the I/O registy of the selected Mac model by the SMBIOS – they are not needed:

 > It is unjustified why these devices are needed on our machines.
 Just the fact they are present in Apple ACPI does not make it a requirement for our ACPI.
 >
 > [**– vit9696**](https://github.com/acidanthera/OpenCorePkg/pull/121#issuecomment-696825376)

-Basically, any SSDTs which define devices that are not already present in the system's DSDT have to be considered _fake_ or _virtual_.
-You can easily verfiy this by checking the added device(s) in I/O Registry: if the device in questions contains collapsed sections, they will snap close again as soon as you click on them because no data can be gathered for it.

-Nonetheless, I included them here for two reasons:

-1. It's your choice to use them or not
-2. For documentary purposes.
-Sometimes it can be strenuous to find out what a device listed in an `.ioreg` file actually is and does.

 |SSDT|Description|Search term(s) in DSDT
 |:----:|-------------|:-------------------:|